dccafe/gpEasy-CMS/README.md

   * The login will first check for existing gpEasy users and then for LDAP users.
   * Configuration of the LDAP server can be found in include/tool/ldap.php
 3. Removed the checked box "encrypted" by default so that the LDAP can manage password.
-    a.
-No password is stored.
+  * No password is stored.

 #gpEasy-CMS#